emily0906/emily0906.github.io/index.md

 **SuperStore Associator**

 *Oct 2018 - present*
 * Power truck lift equiments certificant
-* Trained and supervised new employees to ensure they understand proper rules and regulations in job.
+* Trained and supervised new labour to ensure they understand proper rules and regulations in job.
-* Provided information to customers and respond to their questions/complaints guaranteeing most of customers satisfaction in a friendly and approachable environment.
+* Provided information to customer and respond to their questions/complaints guaranteeing most of customer satisfaction in a friendly and approachable environment.
 * Identified problem, found best solution to solve problem by giving accurate information to customer and other colleagues.

 **Baby sitting**